huggingface/hub-docs/docs/hub/webhooks-guide-metadata-review.md

 ## How to post the review automatically?

 We now have a markdown formatted metadata review report.
 We'll use the `huggingface_hub` library to post this review.
-We define a function that takes back the webhook data received from the Hub, parses the data, and creates the metadata report.
+We define a function that takes back the Webhook data received from the Hub, parses the data, and creates the metadata report.
 Depending on whether a report has previously been created, the function creates a new report or posts a new issue to an existing metadata review thread.

 ```python
 def create_or_update_report(data):